isomerpages/moe-stgabrielssec/_c-c-a/Sports/Badminton.md

 ##### <u>Introduction</u>

-Badminton is a demanding sport that requires excellent fitness from its players.
-Players need to possess a high level of aerobic stamina, strength, speed, agility as well as mental strength.
+Badminton is a demanding sport that requires excellent fitness and commitment from its players.

+In St Gabriel’s badminton team, we believed in inculcating our players with the right attitude of good sportsmanship.

+In order to grow as a player, we believed one must be committed, determined, and humble.
 <br><br>
 "Those who play badminton well, take decisions quickly"<br>
 Dmitry Medveder